msi-ris/Tutorials/rnaseq_cmd.md

 <div class="info" markdown="1">

-If you have a **funded collaboration** with RIS, then we can do this step for you!
+If you have a **funded collaboration** with RI Bioinformatics, then we can do this step for you!

 </div>